Be in the Know

-Experienced fitness professionals will be aware of the importance of continuing professional development (CPD), but newcomers to the industry may not be know how important it is to continue developing your knowledge and keeping skills up to date.
-In order to remain on the Register of Exercise Professionals (REPs), professionals are required to gain 24 CPD points every two years.
-Accruing points doesn’t always involve doing courses, it can range from accessing the free CPD modules that REPs provides on its website, attending industry events and upskilling to better accommodate for special populations.
+All experienced personal trainers and fitness professionals will be aware of the importance of continuing professional development (CPD), but newcomers to the industry may not be know how important it is to continue developing your knowledge and keeping skills up to date.

 I am a freelance personal trainer in South East London, while still working full time as a PA in the City.
 I aim to make the leap into full-time personal training as soon as the time is right.